Slevinski/slevinski.github.io/series/evidence-and-adoption/entries/south-korea-as-a-current-institutional-case-study/essay.md

 - the dictionary site itself
 - SignWriting.org's 2025 posting about the launch
-- public news coverage describing the National Institute of Korean Language announcement
+- public news coverage previewing the February 6 launch from the National Institute of Korean Language
 - National Institute of Korean Language pages listing the Korean Sign Language Nuri Dictionary among its dictionary work

+The Asia Business Daily article is dated February 5, 2025 and updated February 6, 2025; it is best read as an advance announcement and launch preview for the February 6 opening.

 The launch materials describe the dictionary as based on Korean Sign Language corpus data and designed to reflect actual sign language use.